harshit91796/cloud_Assignments/README.md

 ## Running the app

-## Test assignment is in test.ts file.
+##The Test assignment is in test.ts file.